What are NDIS goals?

-Your child’s NDIS plan should include all relevant goals and supports for your child, including goals and supports that aren’t funded by the NDIS.
-For example, if your child’s goal is ‘to be involved in my local community football team’, your child might receive NDIS funding for transport or social skills development.
-The football club would also support your child to play or help out at games.
+Your child’s NDIS plan should include all relevant goals and supports for your child, including supports that aren’t funded by the NDIS.
+For example, if your child’s goal is ‘to be involved in my local community football team’, your child might receive NDIS funding for social skills development.
+The football club could support your child to play or help out at games.

 Depending on your child’s age, you might be able to work on developing goals with your child.

 Older children might also have ideas about what could help them reach their goals.
-For example, your teenage child might enjoy going to the gym and working on strength, but might be having difficulties because of their disability.
-You could ask your child what might help with that.
+For example, your teenage child might enjoy catching up with friends but might be having difficulties because of their disability.
+You could ask your child what could help with that.
 Your child might suggest help with understanding the bus route, asking for help from the driver using their communication device, or knowing who to call if they have difficulties.

-There are probably people in your child’s life who know your child well, like your GP, paediatrician, child care educator, teacher and so on.
+There are probably people in your child’s life who know your child well, like your child’s early childhood educator, teacher, paediatrician, GP and so on.
 Or your child might get support from a therapist or other disability professional.
 It’s a good idea to ask these people about goals.